Gender Differences Flashcards

 there have been changes such as:

-- increase in divorce - more money, usually mother is primary caregiver - provides a strong motivational female role model for girls
+- increase in divorce: more money, usually mother is primary caregiver - provides a strong motivational female role model for girls

-- more lone parent matrifocal families
+- more lone parent (matrifocal) families - provides strong role f model

-- smaller families - there’s a correlation between educated parents (mothers) and small families
+- smaller families: there’s a correlation between educated parents (mothers) and small families

-- increase in cohabitation - there’s less of a patriarchal/ male dominated role model - provides an independent female role model for girls
+- increase in cohabitation - there’s less of a patriarchal/ male dominated role model - provides independent female role model for girls

 outline the impact of the feminist movement on changing gender norms